 Russian society

-According to historian Michael Lynch, the 1897 census categorised the Russian people into the following classes:
+According to historian Michael Lynch, the 1897 census categorised the population of Russia in these broad class groups:

 Upper classes: Royalty, nobility, higher clergy: 12.5 per cent.